 All the work we do to get traffic would be useless if it didn’t convert, right?
 Well, that’s why you need to read these people’s blogs!

-Malcolm Coles’ blog on newspapers, SEO, WordPress etc. – Malcolm’s take on things allows me to get a fresh perspective on several issues I wouldn’t think about on my own.
+Malcolm Coles’ blog on newspapers, SEO, WordPress, etc. – Malcolm’s take on things allows me to get a fresh perspective on several issues I wouldn’t think about on my own.
 For instance, I believe it was his review of various newspapers’ usability that led me to increase font size here.

 Ion Interactive’s Post Click Marketing Blog – I have a love-hate relationship with Ion’s blog.
-I love that they have great ways of explaining things that I find make more sense than, for example, FutureNow’s Eisenberg brothers.
-I love when they share new ideas or methods.
+I love that they have great ways of explaining things that I find to make more sense than, for example, FutureNow’s Eisenberg brothers.
+I love it when they share new ideas or methods.
 But I HATE how they repeat themselves so frequently…

 CLM’s Thoughts on Usability and Conversion – Closed Loop Marketing’s founders, Sandra Niehaus and Lance Loveday, really got me started on conversion optimization by giving me their classic book, Web Design 4 ROI.
 Their blog continues to innovate and shares a mix of tips on PPC and conversion optimization.